Algorithms for Online Matching, Assortment, and Pricing with Tight Weight-dependent Competitive Ratios

 Date Written: June 19, 2017

-By showing how to integrate these tradeoffs while making allocation decisions, we expand the applicability of competitive analysis in many areas, such as online advertising, matching markets, and personalized e-commerce.
-We test our methodological contribution on the hotel data set of Bodea et al. (2009), where there are multiple resources (hotel rooms), each with multiple reward rates (fares at which the room could be sold).
-We find that applying our algorithms, in conjunction with algorithms which attempt to forecast and learn the future transactions, results in the best performance.
+Finally, we test our algorithms on the publicly-available hotel data set of Bodea et al. (2009), where there are multiple items (hotel rooms) each with multiple prices (fares at which the room could be sold).
+We find that applying our algorithms, as a ``hybrid'' with algorithms which attempt to forecast and learn the future transactions, results in the best performance.

 Keywords: Online Algorithms, Competitive Ratio, Revenue Management, Online Matching, Adwords, Booking Limits